Knowledge Level: Beginner

 Carbohydrates need to be consumed early, in small amounts and frequently.
 Thirty minutes into a ride might seem too early but you are not eating for that moment, but for 15-30 kilometres down the road.
 You will need 0.5-1g of carbohydrates per kg of bodyweight each hour depending on intensity, and you should aim to spread that over 2-3 micro feeds every 20-30 minutes.

-500 ml of typical sports drink mixed at 6% will give you 30 g of carbohydrate, as well as essential electrolytes, so, on top of this, a 80-90 kg rider might also consume:
+500 ml of typical sports drink mixed at 6% will give you around 36 g of carbohydrate, as well as essential electrolytes, so, on top of this, a 80-90 kg rider might also consume some of the options below depending how long they are riding for:

 - Five fig rolls (12 g of carbohydrates each) = 60 g